Nicolás Ruiz Espadero: Culture and society

 Cuba was then still a Spanish colony and in all matters of administration, economy and interior and exterior policy dependent on Madrid.
 The island was a colonial backwater, infested by malaria and yellow fever.
 Cuba's society was sharply divided into a privileged class of landowners and Spanish colonial administrators – and black and mulatto slaves.
 Virtually no middle class existed.
 Of more than two millions blacks, less than 35,000 were free.

 Descent and parents

 Espadero was born in Havana.
-His mother was a pianist from Cadiz, Spain who distinguished herself in the Havana salons around 1810 performing Haydn and Mozart.
+His mother was a pianist from Cádiz, Spain, who distinguished herself in the Havana salons around 1810 performing Haydn and Mozart.
 His father, Don Nicolás Ruiz, was a civil servant in the colonial administration.
 As is often the case in well-to-do families, the father wanted his only son to become a lawyer, an officer or an administrator – but not a musician.
 Although proud of his wife's musical talents and flattered by his son's nascent artistic abilities, Espadero's father would only permit half an hour's piano lesson every day.
 But young Espadero's talent proved too strong.
 From an early age he showed exceptional ability at the piano.
 With his mother's complicity young Espadero would play the piano several hours every day.